sigstore/docs/content/en/cosign/openid_signing.md

     gcr.io/user-vmtest2/demo
 ```

-In order to impersonate an IAM service account, your account must have the
+In order to impersonate an IAM service account, your account must have the `roles/iam.serviceAccountTokenCreator` role.
-`roles/iam.serviceAccountTokenCreator` role.

 **Note**: On Google Cloud Build, standard identity tokens are not supported through the GCE metadata server.
-`cosign` has a special flow for this case, where you can instruct the Cloud Build service account to impersonate
-another service account.
+Cosign has a special flow for this case, where you can instruct the Cloud Build service account to impersonate another service account.
 To configure this flow:

 1. Create a service account to use for signatures (the email address will be present in the certificate subject).
 2. Grant the Cloud Build service account the `roles/iam.serviceAccountTokenCreator` role for this target account.